neuralglitch/unlost-data-chunks/README.md

-# Unlost Data Chunks
+## Unlost Data Chunks
-## A strange message.
-A forgotten place.
-A found device.
+A recovery log for strange encrypted data fragments found at forgotten locations.

 ### Mysterious email
 In late 2024, I received a bizarre email from an unknown sender.

 The subject was: